-Paul Kimmage and Daughter Evelyn pedal in aid of The IHFSports journalist and former professional cyclist Paul Kimmage this week called on cycling enthusiasts nationwide to join him and his daughter Evelyn on a 600km challenge in aid of The Irish Hospice Foundation this June.
-The duo, along with many others, will be leading the way in the picturesque Porto to Lisbon event and pedalling for the IHF’s Nurses for Night Care service.
+Caption: Former cycling pro Paul Kimmage and his daughter Evelyn today called on cycling enthusiasts to join them and cycle for care on a 600km challenge in aid of The Irish Hospice Foundation this June.
+The duo, pictured in UCD with Tommy Horkan age 9 and Laura Manning age 8 from Stillorgan, will be leading the way in the picturesque Porto to Lisbon event and pedalling for the IHF’s Nurses for Night Care service.

 Listen to Paul and Evelyn’s radio ad urging cyclists to join them on the Porto to Lisbon cycle challenge